Sunday, April 28, 2024

 When Conan meets the prince and sees an animal skeleton and pelt, he comments on the lions he killed earlier.
 Is that supposed to be a lion skull on the chair in the tent?
 In the first panel it looks like it has weird tusks, but on the next page it looks like the cartoon skull of a monkey.
 What's up with the tusks?
 Is the goofy skull on the next page a gag?
 I'm used to seeing gags like that in manga...but this isn't manga.

-Finally, throughout the story Ineah the engineer looks like she was drawn by a different artist in a different art style.
+Finally, Ineah the engineer looks like she was drawn by a different artist in a different art style throughout the entire story.

 I looked up the artist and didn’t find very many examples of his work.
 What I did find I liked more than what I read here.
-A few reviews I’ve come across mention the “photo collage” art in some panels but most reviews seem fine with it.
-But for me the art kept pulling me out of the story and it all just came across as lazy.
+Some reviews I've read mention the “photo collage” art but almost every review I've come across is fine with the art.
+But for me the art kept pulling me out of the story.
+It just came across as lazy.
 Am I being overly critical?
-Maybe so, but I was expecting more, especially from the lead story in the first issue.
+Maybe so, but I was expecting more, especially from the lead story of a first issue.

 Sacrifice in the Sand by Jim Zub

 A prose story by the author of The Conan the Barbarian color comic book series from Titan.
-Not great but not bad for a two-page story.
+I enjoyed it.
+Pretty good for a two-page story.
 It fits as part of the package.

 Master of the Hunt, Part One by Patrick Zircher